apigee-127/swagger-test-templates/README.md

 * **`assertionFormat`** *required*: One of `should`, `expect` or `assert`.
 Choose which assertion method should be used in output test code.
 * **`testModule`** *required*: One of `supertest` or `request`.
 Choose between direct API calls (`request`) vs. programatic access to your API (`supertest`).
 * **`pathName`** *required*: List of path names available in your Swagger API spec used to generate tests for.
 Empty array leads to **all paths**.
 * **`statusCodes`** *optional* Array with status codes to generate tests for.
 Useful for generating only happy-flow tests.
 Excluding this param will generate tests for all responses.
+A test is generated for the status code only when the status code is listed in the Swagger API spec.
 * **`loadTest`** *optional*: List of objects info in your Swagger API spec used to generate stress tests.
 If specify, pathName & operation are **required**.
 Optional fields requests defaults to `1000`, concurrent defaults to `100`.
 * **`maxLen`** *optional*: Maximum line length.
 If set to `-1`, descriptions will not be truncated.
 Defaults to `80`.
 * **`pathParams`** *optional*: Object containing the values of a specific path parameters.